LaserQueue/LaserQueue/www/config.md

 #### Default: `30`
 ---
 ### `modified_hover` : `string`
+Tooltip for coach-modified tag
 #### Default: `Modified`
 ---
 ### `name_header` : `string`
+Header for job name table column
 #### Default: `Name`
 ---
 ### `name_hover` : `string`
+Tooltip for name textbox
 #### Default: `Who are you?`
 ---
 ### `name_input` : `string`
+Placeholder text for name textbox
 #### Default: `What is it they call you?`
 ---
 ### `page_title` : `string`
+Title of page
 #### Default: `LaserQueue`
 ---
 ### `pass_depth` : `number`